Technology, surveillance and the sinister new frontier of domestic abuse

 "Technology means that victims are no longer just victims.
 They're also active participants in their retribution," he says.
 "That's powerful stuff."

-If you or someone you know is impacted by sexual assault or family violence, call the National Domestic Violence Hotline at 1-800-799-7233 or visit www.thehotline.org.
-In an emergency, call 911.
+If you or someone you know is impacted by sexual assault or family violence, call the National Domestic Violence Helpline on 0808 2000 247 24 or visit www.womensaid.org.uk.
+In an emergency, call 999.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.